jrdnh/respread/docs/user_guide/navigating_nodes.rst

     >>> os.expenses.display(2020)
     (('cogs', -60.0), ('other_expenses', -8.0), ('__call__', -68.0))

-As node trees grow, it quickly gets difficult to remember the children names for each node. ``Node`` classes are `generics <https://docs.python.org/3/library/typing.html#generics>` with respect their parent type.
+As node trees grow, it quickly gets difficult to remember the children names for each node. ``Node`` classes are `generics <https://docs.python.org/3/library/typing.html#generics>`_ with respect their parent type which improves type hinting and autocompletion.

 The ``Expenses`` class inherits from ``Node[OperatingStatement]``.
 The bracketed phrase does not change any runtime behavior.
 All it does is inform static type checkers that its parent will be of type ``OperatingStatement``.
 It does not enforce any type checking at runtime, and any class can be set as the parent.

-Telling static type checkers that the parent will be an ``OperatingStatement`` object enables autocompletion in most development environments (including IPython, Pylance, and PyCharm).
-The ``cogs`` definition should receive good autcompletion and type hints for every element in the ``self.parent.revenue.product_revenue`` chain.
+Telling static type checkers that the parent will be an ``OperatingStatement`` object enables autocompletion in most development environments (including IPython, VS Code/Pyright, and PyCharm).
+The ``cogs`` function definition should receive good autcompletion and generate type hints for every element in the ``self.parent.revenue.product_revenue`` chain.

 ===========================
 Absolute and relative paths